edespino/cbtoolbox/README.md

 ### Prerequisites
 - Go 1.19 or later
-- Access to a Apache Cloudberry installation
+- Access to an Apache Cloudberry installation
 - Proper GPHOME environment setup

 ### Building from Source